-Resources to manage your award can be found on our Web site at www.arts.gov/manageaward, including: NEA General Terms & Conditions for Partnership Agreements
+Resources to manage your award can be found on our Web site at www.arts.gov/manage-your-award/awards-after-oct1-2017-to-saa-rao, including:

-- 4.1 How to Manage Your NEA Award Handbook, includes detailed information about requesting payment, reporting requirements, and how to request changes to your award.
+- 4.1 How to Manage Your NEA Award & eGMS REACH Handbook.
+This document includes detailed information about requesting payment, reporting requirements, and how to request changes to your award.
 However, the Handbook is not a substitute for the Partnership GTCs.
-Links to the Handbook are also included in the appropriate GTC sections. - 4.2 General information about your grant, such as when your final reports are due, whether we've received a payment request, and more, is available at www.arts.gov/mygrant. - 4.3 Payment request and final report forms, along with step-by-step instructions, plus sample templates for documenting in-kind support and time and effort reporting. - 4.4 Information specific to Partnership Agreements' application and award cycle, administrative tips, and crediting examples, among other items, can be found in the State and Regional Program handbook.
+Links to the Handbook are also included in the appropriate GTC sections. - 4.2 Payment request and final report forms, along with step-by-step instructions, plus sample templates for documenting in-kind support and time and effort reporting. - 4.3 Information specific to Partnership Agreements' application and award cycle, administrative tips, crediting examples, and other items can be found in the State and Regional Program handbook.